-EC utilizes G Suite (Google Apps) for Education as our campus email system.
-Additionally, EC reserves the right to enable only selected additional services, as appropriate, to support its mission.
-All email accounts are subject to current guidelines applicable to G Suite for Education and EC.
+EC utilizes MS Outlook as our campus email system.
+Additionally, Eureka College reserves the right to enable only selected additional services, as appropriate, to support its mission.
+All email accounts are subject to current guidelines applicable to Microsoft and EC.
 Users are expected to manage their email quota and use other selected applications in a responsible manner to support the mission of the College.
-The Google Groups and other applications under the eureka.edu domain in G Suite for Education should only be used for EC academic and EC business related activities.
+The MS Suite applications under the eureka.edu domain should only be used for EC academic and EC business related activities.

-Even though EC IT Services manage email accounts associated with EC, all Google services are hosted by Google and subject to Google's privacy policies and additional privacy policies as deemed appropriate by EC.
-Users should not include any sensitive information in emails or store any sensitive information in other areas such as Google Docs, Google Drive, or Google Groups.
+Even though EC IT Services manage email accounts associated with EC, users should not include any sensitive information in emails or store any sensitive information in other areas such as OneDrive.